 Let's start with a simple network with five nodes:

-As soon as the graphs increase in size it becomes harder to tell if two nodes, in a given graph, are connected to each other.
-Let's see if computers can help us out before we dive into algorithms we need to discuss how we can represent these graphs in code.
+As graphs increase in size, it becomes harder to determine if two nodes are connected.
+Before diving into the algorithms, let's explore how we can represent these graphs in code.

 var nodeA = "Node A";